victorsleimen/SoftBS/README.md

 You can run the example using the HSQL in-memory database, MariaDB or MySQLL: Just adjust the correspondent variables in the application.properties

-According to my experience, the best practice to use my application is to respect the order of the business flow: [REST]Controller-->Service-->Repository-->Mapper (either use of @Query("sqlstatement") in Java maaperinterface or by calling queries from XML file) using java domain classes as POJOs where each is reflecting a database table.
+According to my experience, the best practice to use my application is to respect the order of the business flow: [REST]Controller-->Service-->Repository-->Mapper (either use of @Query("sqlstatement") in Java mapper interface or by calling queries from XML file) using java domain classes as POJOs where each is reflecting a database table.
 This can allow you to manage many application in one suite thru REST calls, where services do access data from another module via repositories (Best Practice).

 application.properties hold configuration related to all frameworks (Spring, Mybatis, Hikari..)